ADBMS620/Data-cloud02/docs/week-1/Linear-Data-Structure.md

 ---
-title: Linear Data Structures
-permalink: /notes/linear_data_structure
-key: notes-linear-data-structure
-layout: article
+layout: page
-nav_key: Notes
-sidebar:
-  nav: Notes
+menubar: docs_menu
+title: Learning Materials
-license: false
+show_sidebar: false
-aside:
 toc: true
-show_edit_on_github: false
-show_date: false
 ---
 By the end of this lesson, you should be able to:

 - Implement abstract data type for **Stack**, **Queue** using Object Oriented paradigm